9dali7/NetworkDiagram/README.md

 # Heic Converter
-A Simple And Cute Looking Network Diagram Built In Python With Flask
+A Simple And Cute Looking Network Diagram Built In Python With Flask and HTML, CSS, JS

 # Author
 Dalibor Jovanovic